Federico Villegas (diplomat)

-Federico Villegas Beltrán (born 24 March 1966) is an Argentine career diplomat, currently serving as president of the United Nations Human Rights Council during the year 2022.
-Villegas previously served as Permanent Representative of Argentina to the United Nations Office at Geneva from 2020, and as ambassador of Argentina to Mozambique from 2016 to 2020.
+Federico Villegas Beltrán (born 24 March 1966) is an Argentine career diplomat.
+He was president of the United Nations Human Rights Council during the year 2022, Permanent Representative of Argentina to the United Nations Office at Geneva from 2020 to 2022, and ambassador of Argentina to Mozambique from 2016 to 2020.

 Early life and education

 Villegas was born on 24 March 1966 in Santiago del Estero, Argentina.
 He studied law at the National University of Rosario, graduating in 1989, and later attained a cum laude Master of Arts in Liberal Studies degree from Georgetown University.
 His final dissertation was on "Co-operative Security in the post-Cold War".

 He has taught courses on international public law as an auxiliary professor at the National University of Rosario and at the University of Buenos Aires, and was a visiting faculty at the Walsh School of Foreign Service.
 He participated in the United Nations Disarmament Fellowship.